clefever/rockcluster-ansible/README.md

-# picluster-ansible
+# rockcluster-ansible
-This repository contains the Ansible Playbooks used for my Pi Cluster project.
+This repository contains the Ansible Playbooks used for my Rock64 Cluster project.